Step away from your everyday life, discover what’s important to you, and develop the skills and confidence you need to succeed in college and beyond.

 Tanzania, Peru, India, Mexico, or Indonesia

-Live in a volunteer house with peers, and work on a volunteer project to help the local community.
+Live in a volunteer house with peers, and work on a service learning project to help the local community.

 About other cultures, peoples and places.